kimanzialu/alu-AirBnB_clone/README.md

-# AirBnB Clone — The Console
+# AirBnB Clone Project Description

-## Project Description

 This project is the first step towards building a simple clone of the AirBnB web app.
 Here, we focus on creating a **command interpreter** (a console) in Python.
 The console allows us to create, update, delete, and manage objects that represent different parts of the AirBnB system (like users, places, states, etc.).
 All the data is saved in a JSON file for persistence.